Key concepts from the Islamic intellectual tradition used throughout this site — defined clearly and without jargon.

 Jannah جنة

-Paradise; the Garden.
-The final abode of those who lived well — not merely physical pleasure but the presence of God, the satisfaction of the soul's deepest longing for meaning and connection.
+The final abode of those who lived well.
+Its rewards include physical pleasure, yet the deeper reward is the presence of God — the satisfaction of the soul's longest longing for meaning and connection.

 Jihad جهاد